lmos-ai/arc-tutorial/02-Integrating-API/README.md

 # Step 2 Integrate an API.

+## Goal

+The goal of this exercise set up integrate an API that is used to generate a response in the prompt function.

+## Instructions

 APIs can be integrated into an Agent in different ways.

-Injecting API calls into the prompt function.
+1. Injecting API calls into the prompt function.

 ```kts
 agent {